lydiazly/star-path-viewer/README.md

 [StarPathViewer](https://lydiazly.github.io/star-path-viewer) is a [React](https://react.dev) web application of [this project](https://github.com/claude-hao/equinox-coord) as a RESTful client for [this Flask server](https://github.com/lydiazly/equinox-coord-flask).

-Input the date, location, and a celestial object's infomation to view the star trail and rising/setting details.
+Input the date, location, and a celestial object's infomation to view the star path and rising/setting details.

 ## Table of Contents<!-- omit in toc -->